Submissions

 Submitting an Article for Publication

-The Internet Encyclopedia of Philosophy encourages philosophy professors with Ph.D.s to email a specific subject-area editor or the general editors with an offer to submit an article.
+The Internet Encyclopedia of Philosophy encourages philosophy professors with Ph.D.s from around the world to email a specific subject-area editor or the general editors with an offer to submit an article.
 Articles should have a length of 6,000 to 15,000 words except in special cases approved in advance by the general editors.
 Please consult our lists of the 100 most desired articles, our other desired articles by subject-area of philosophy, and article titles already reserved.
 Aside from our desired article topics, prospective authors may propose an article on any other traditional philosophy subject or person not currently in the IEP.

 When contacting the editors about submitting an article, please indicate: